AdamPuvak/Database_Web_APP/README.md

 Users can log in via either a custom registration form (using email and password) or by using their Google account.
 Authentication and Two-Factor Authentication (2FA) are handled using Firebase.

-The custom registration includes email validation and password encryption (using secure hashing algorithms), and Firebase manages the authentication flow..
+Custom registration includes email validation and password encryption (using secure hashing algorithms) and Firebase manages the authentication flow.

 Once logged in, the user can: